snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 @end
 {% endhighlight %}

-In this case the logic about filtering and generation is encapsulated behind a context generator class.
+In this case the logic for filtering and generation is encapsulated behind a context generator class.

 {% highlight objc %}
 @interface GlobalContextGenerator: NSObject <SPContextGenerator>